orange-cloudfoundry/cf-ops-automation/Readme.md

 ### deployment pipeline
 for each boshrelease, when a deployment-dependencies.yml is found, it is going to spruce all files in template dir ending with ```-tpl.yml```

-if template directory contains either post-generate.sh or pre-bosh-deploy.sh, then scripts are executed
+if template directory contains scripts with specific name, then these scripts are executed, using the following order :

-  - post-generate can execute shell operation or spruce task
+  1: post-generate.sh: can execute shell operation or spruce task.
-  - pre-bosh-deploy can execute shell operation or spiff task

-Restrictions: as the post-generation script is executed in the same docker image running spruce, no spiff is available.
+     **Restrictions**: as the post-generation script is executed in the same docker image running spruce, no spiff is available.

+  2: pre-bosh-deploy.sh: can execute shell operation or spiff task.

+  3: post-bosh-deploy.sh: can execute shell operation (including curl).

 * to generate an additional errand step, insert a key ```errands```, with a subkey named like the errand job to execute in deployment-dependencies.yml